pantheon-systems/documentation/source/content/plugins-known-issues.md

   <Alert title="Note"  type="info" >

-  You must remove the `/wp-content/wflogs` file if it already exist before you create the symlinks listed below.
+  You must remove the `/wp-content/wflogs` file if it already exists before you create the symlinks listed below.

   </Alert>